- MA Education (Early Childhood Studies)

 You'll explore perspectives of play and creativity and the importance of research in early childhood education.
 You will consider ethical and playful ways to engage with children, their families and communities, as well as theoretical perspectives underpinning engagement in those areas.

 Your final dissertation is an opportunity to explore and research a topic of your choice and is a fitting way to complete your Master’s journey at Bath Spa.
 This MA Education in Early Childhood Studies incorporates modules that will enhance your understanding of early childhood.

 What you'll learn

-You’ll gain a deep insight into education.
-We’ll teach you to question:
+You’ll gain a deep insight into early childhood.
+You'll investigate and examine:

-- The nature of learning and teaching is in different countries and cultures
+- The importance of play and playfulness in practice and theory

 - Education and Society

 - Research Methods in the Social Sciences

 - Early Childhood: Education, Culture and Society